Takashi Arai Exposed in a Hundred Suns

 A Maquette for a Multiple Monument for the Wristwatch Dug up from Ueno-Machi, Nagasaki Atomic Bomb Museum, 2014

-At school in Cold-War Japan, Arai heard firsthand accounts from visiting hibakushas, survivors of Hiroshima or Nagasaki.
+While growing up in Japan during the Cold War, Arai heard firsthand accounts from hibakushas, survivors of Hiroshima or Nagasaki who visited his school.
 His imagination of the nuclear apocalypse was also shaped by films and cartoons, often from Hollywood.
-The iconic mushroom cloud was rarely witnessed on the ground but was photographed from above by the very bombers that carried out the attack.
-In these ways, Japan’s visual memory of the bombings was shaped retrospectively, often through external perspectives.
+The iconic mushroom cloud, an image seared into global consciousness, was rarely witnessed firsthand in Hiroshima or Nagasaki.
+Instead, it was photographed from above – by the very B-29 bombers that participated in the attack – and disseminated through media and textbooks.
+In this way, Japan’s visual memory of the bombings was shaped retrospectively, often through external perspectives.
+The scarcity of direct visual representations in Japan was not only due to post-war censorship by the General Headquarters (GHQ), the allied occupation authority that continued until 1949, but also by Japanese society’s distinctive approaches to collective trauma, memory, and grieving, often associated with a victimised view of its history.

 About the photographer